 3. Slider Interactions

-Here is another big favorite of mine.
-You will now be able to add a slider interaction quickly to let learners manipulate data, explore cause-and-effect relationships, control objects and navigation, and more.
-Now a learner can use the slider and see the data move as they interact with the slider.
-Learn how to use Slider Interactions.
+The slider control lets your learners quickly manipulate data, explore cause-and-effect relationships, control objects and navigation, and more.
+Your users can use the slider and see the data move as they interact with the slider.

 4. Object Animations